About Bill Mousoulis

 In 2011, I started making a new feature film, called Wild and Precious.
 Pre-production occurred in Feb and March, with shooting taking place in Italy and Greece in April and May.
 The editing of the film was completed in March 2012.
 The film has screened at a number of festivals worldwide in 2012 and 2013 and 2014.

 During 2015 and 2016 I shot a new feature film in Greece, and it was completed in early 2017, Songs of Revolution.
-A shorter version of the feature has also been edited, called Songs of the Underground.
-Currently, 2017, both films are being screened at festivals and other venues.
+A shorter version of the feature was also edited, called Songs of the Underground.
+These two films have been screening throughout 2017 and 2018, having amassed around 25 screenings in festivals and other one-off screenings.

 If you would like to email me, please do so.
 I'm reachable at firstname.lastname@example.org